oghenetejiriorukpegmail/expenseTracker_vercel_sonnet37/README.md

 ## Notes

 *   This project was migrated from an in-memory storage solution to use SQLite for data persistence.
-*   PDF files are processed using vision APIs (Gemini, OpenAI, Claude) directly, bypassing potentially problematic local text extraction libraries.
+*   PDF files are processed using the configured vision APIs (Gemini, OpenAI, Claude, OpenRouter) directly, bypassing potentially problematic local text extraction libraries.
+*   Local OCR (Tesseract.js) functionality has been removed.